spectivePer/Splits/README.md

 ### Instructions
-In order to see the texting feature, you must create a Twilio account (there's a free trial) and add the phone number of the person you want to text.
+In order to see the texting feature, you must create a Twilio account (there's a free trial) and add the phone number of the person you want to text.Receipt scan works best with Trader Joe's receipts.

 ### Splits Features